amasterenko/job4j_pooh/README.md

 _Queue mode:_

-Publisher sends a message with the queue's name and a text.
+Publisher sends a message with the queue name and a text.
 The service has a single queue for all the recipients.
 Subscriber reads the first message in the queue and deletes it.